xkt88/VisBias/Image/VisualQuest Dataset/ReadMe.md

 ## Reference

-If you utilize this dataset in your research, please cite the following paper:
+This dataset is sourced from the following publication:

 > Xiao K, Yang L, Tulajiang P, et al. VisualQuest: A Benchmark for Abstract Visual Reasoning in MLLMs[C]//Chinese Conference on Pattern Recognition and Computer Vision (PRCV).
 Singapore: Springer Nature Singapore, 2025: 414-428.